Luis Pérez (pitcher): Atlanta Braves

 Pérez signed a minor league deal with the Atlanta Braves on March 31, 2014.
 Still recovering from his elbow injuries, he would not throw a single pitch for Atlanta's minor league affiliates, and became a free agent at the end of the 2014 season.

-Second Stint with Blue Jays
+Toronto Blue Jays (second stint)

 On February 6, 2015, Pérez signed a minor league contract with the Blue Jays that included an invitation to spring training.
+In 37 games split between the Double–A New Hampshire Fisher Cats and Triple–A Buffalo Bisons, he compiled a cumulative 2–2 record and 4.23 ERA with 54 strikeouts across 66 innings of work.
+Pérez elected free agency following the season on November 6.

 Tokyo Yakult Swallows

-After the 2015 season, he was selected to the roster for the Dominican Republic national baseball team at the 2015 WBSC Premier12 and he signed a one-year, $450,000 contract with the Tokyo Yakult Swallows.
+After the 2015 season, Pérez was selected to the roster for the Dominican Republic national baseball team at the 2015 WBSC Premier12.
+On December 24, 2015, he signed a one-year, $450,000 contract with the Tokyo Yakult Swallows.
+Pérez made 19 appearances for Yakult in 2016, struggling to an 8.02 ERA with 19 strikeouts over 21 1/3 innings pitched.

-Cleveland Indians
+Sultanes de Monterrey

 Pérez signed a minor league contract with the Cleveland Indians on February 10, 2017.
-He was released on March 29, 2017.
+He was released prior to the start of the season on March 29.

-Sultanes de Monterrey

 On January 31, 2018, Pérez signed with the Sultanes de Monterrey of the Mexican League.
-He was released on April 13, 2018.
+In 4 starts for Monterrey, he worked to a 1–1 record and 5.79 ERA with 13 strikeouts across 18 2/3 innings pitched.
+Perez was released by the Sultanes on April 13.